signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 Examine the dimensions of the calculated matrix $\textbf{V}$ in `best_svd`.
 The $i$th row corresponds to the movie with ID $i$ and the $j$th column represents the "scores" for the $j$th "movies factor" (loosely speaking).
 We're interested in analyzing these "factors".
 To that end:

-* Subset `best_svd$v` with the movie IDs in the movie dataset which remain after removing rows corresponding to movies not present in the ratings dataset.
+* Subset `best_svd$v` with the movie IDs in the movie dataset which remain after removing rows corresponding to movie IDs not present in the movies dataset.
 (Pay attention to the data type of the movie ID column, which is loaded in as a *factor*.)
 After doing so, add the factor columns to the data frame created from the movies dataset.[^subs]

 [^subs]: Something like `movies = cbind(movies, best_svd$v[as.numeric(as.character(movies$mid)),])`.
 (Be sure to understand what this code does!)